Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 [██████████░░░░░░░░░░░░░░░░░░░░░░░░░░░░] 09:15 remaining (⏰ 10:45:15 AM)
 ```

-When the timer completes, your sound will play, and you'll get a popup above all active windows which you can dismiss or snooze for 5 minutes.
-Snoozing will automatically launch another ```reminder``` instance in the same tab.
-The number of snoozes will be displayed in the info and the popup.
+When the timer completes, your sound will play, and you'll get a popup with options to dismiss or snooze (+5 min).
+Snoozing will launch another ```reminder``` instance in the same tab, and the number of snoozes will tracked in the display/popup.

 ```
 ╔══════════════ 🕰️ Reminder! ══════════════╗